-Each of the three highly ranked schools profiled offers undergraduate and/or graduate landscape architecture degree programs that meet licensure requirements.
+Each of the four schools profiled offers undergraduate and/or graduate landscape architecture degree programs that meet licensure requirements.
 Students enrolled at any of these schools can also combine the professional graduate program with an urban or regional planning master's program.

 1. Harvard University in Cambridge, MA

-Harvard University was ranked 2nd the second best national university by U.S. News & World Report's 2015 rankings.
-Harvard University offers a graduate level Architecture, Landscape Architecture, and Urban Planning program, which is designed to prepare graduates who wish to enter teaching and advanced research careers.
+Harvard University was listed as the number two national university by U.S. News & World Report's 2015 rankings.
+Harvard University offers a graduate level architecture, landscape architecture, and urban planning program, which is designed to prepare graduates who wish to enter teaching and advanced research careers.
 The school also offers Doctor of Design and Ph.D. programs that don't meet licensure requirements, but are geared toward students interested in pursuing a career in academia or research.

 2. Iowa State University in Ames

-Iowa State University offers a limited-enrollment, 5-year Bachelor of Landscape Architecture (BLA) degree program that prepares students for state licensure.
+Iowa State University was ranked tied as the 51st best public school on U.S. News and World Report's 2017 list.
+The school offers a limited-enrollment, five-year Bachelor of Landscape Architecture (BLA) degree program that prepares students for state licensure.
 The graduate degrees available include a Master of Science in Landscape Architecture intended for those pursuing research-oriented careers and a professional Master of Landscape Architecture (MLA) degree.
 Graduate students can also choose to earn an MLA degree in conjunction with a Master of Community and Regional Planning.

 3. Cornell University in Ithaca, NY

-Cornell University was ranked 15th among national universities in 2015 by U.S. News & World Report.
+Cornell University was ranked tied at 15th among national universities on U.S. News & World Report's 2017 list.
 The university's Department of Landscape Architecture offers a Bachelor of Science degree designed to qualify graduates for licensure.
-At the graduate level, students can enroll in a standard 3-year Master of Landscape Architecture degree or an accelerated 2-year program if they have an undergraduate degree in a qualifying major.
+At the graduate level, students can enroll in the standard three-year Master of Landscape Architecture degree or an accelerated two-year program if they have an undergraduate degree in a qualifying major.
 A non-professional Master of Professional Studies in Landscape Architecture can prepare students for public planning, management or academic careers.

 Top Landscape Architecture Schools in the U.S.